HL7/hl7.github.io/_docs/01_core_libs-01-multiple-projects.md

 Run eclipse and select your Eclipse workspace.

-Projects must be imported in a different way depending on the project build system used for each project. `org.hl7.fhir.core` is a Maven project, and `kindling` is a Gradle project.
+Projects must be imported in a different way depending on the project build system used for each project. `org.hl7.fhir.core` is a Maven project, and `fhir` is a Gradle project.
 The `README.md` file in each project directory will describe the build system used.

 #### Maven Projects